JEET-123/CNN-Architectures/Implementations/ResNet/README.md

 As one can see the only difference between the two blocks is the existence of the Convolution-Batch Normalization sub-block at the right stream.

+** ResNet 34 --> No Projection Block,  ResNet50 --> Projection Block
 The reason we need this Convolution layer is:
-- To change the number of filters (feature maps) of the tensor after each block.
+- To change the number of filters (feature maps) of the tensor after each block. --> Change the No of Filters as the Final Block in Left Stream in Projection Block
-- To change the size of the tensor after each block.
+- To change the size of the tensor after each block. --> Change the Stride Size in Left Stream ( if S = 2 in 1st Conv.
+Block in Right Stream, then S = 2 in Left Stream Block ( P )
 In order to change the size (downsampling) we use a stride of 2 after specific blocks as described at **[ii]** at the first 1x1 Convolution layer and the Projection's Convolution layer according to **[iii]** and **[v]**.

 ---